pixincreate/Automeet/README.md

 - Modified ```Static waiting time``` into ```Dynamic waiting time```.
 - Update chrome driver to 87.0.
 Working in some spaces made **Transparent**.
 - Minor fixes to Last class and  ```You lost your network connection.
 Trying to reconnect.```.
+- Added compatibility for Slow internet.
+- Hotfix for Login Problem.
 #